aaronbloomfield/ics/hws/hw-networks.md

 This works on the three major platforms:

-- Mac OS X: install the package via `pip install pynput`.
+- Mac OS X: install the package via `pip install pynput`; you may have to use `pip3 install pynput` instead.
 When you run the software, it will prompt you to change a setting to allow Terminal to monitor the keyboard.
 Be sure to change it back once this assignment is done!
 - Windows: It should work out of the box.
 If Windows Defender is blocking it ("operation did not complete successfully because the file contains a virus or potentially unwanted software"), you may have to turn off real-time protection in Windows Defender to complete this part.
 Be sure to turn it back on once done!
 - Linux: It should work out of the box.